Your Cart is empty

 They look dainty and fresh, but flowers are a lot more powerful than we give them credit for.
 From having enough influence to spurn stories of market bubbles and crashes to soaking up radioactive toxins caused by nuclear disasters, their fragile forms don’t give us the full story.

-We look at four different flowers: tulips, sunflowers, gerbera daisies, and roses with astonishing histories and incredible abilities.
+Our florists take you through a journey of four different flowers: tulips, sunflowers, gerbera daisies, and roses with astonishing histories and incredible abilities.
 You won’t be able to look at these pretty blooms the same again.

 1. Tulips were a symbol of wealth